 The black and white half-timbered, thatched roofed sports pavilion is a prominent feature on the green.
 It has a sandstone wall surround and steps leading to the playing field.
 The roof was re-thatched by Wirral Council during March 2003.
-The surfacing surrounding the pavilion requires attention.

 All trees on the green are protected by preservation orders under the Conservation Area status afforded to the village.
-To the south of the green the boundary abutting neighbouring farm land consists of a mixture of mature native species deciduous trees which present a back drop to the green.
+To the south of the green the boundary abutting neighbouring farmland consists of a mixture of mature native species deciduous trees which present a backdrop to the green.
 Tree planting to the upper area of the green consists of individual ornamental specimens.
-A survey of condition and requirements is carried out annually.

 The lychgate entrance contributes considerably to the green's ongoing heritage.
 It is important to retain and maintain the current features on the green.
-The Lychgate is scheduled for renovation in 2019.